ibm-cloud-docs/cloud-object-storage/kp-encrypt-bucket.md

 {: important}

 You will also need to ensure that a service instance is created by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog) and appropriate permissions are granted.
 This tutorial does not outline the step-by-step instructions to help you get started.
 This information is found in section  [Server-Side Encryption with IBM Key Protect (SSE-KP)](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-kp)

+{{site.data.keyword.keymanagementserviceshort}} offers two deployment options to meet different security and compliance requirements:

+* Standard (multi-tenant): A cost-effective solution with FIPS 140-2 Level 3 compliance and shared HSM infrastructure.
+IBM manages the HSM master keys.
+* Dedicated (single-tenant): Enhanced security with FIPS 140-3 Level 4 compliance (submitted for certification), dedicated HSM partitions, and complete workload isolation.
+You own and manage your own master keys with no IBM administrator access.

+For more information about choosing between Standard and Dedicated, see [About Standard and Dedicated {{site.data.keyword.keymanagementserviceshort}}](/docs-draft/key-protect?topic=key-protect-about).

 ## Create a new encryption key
 {: #kp-create-encryption-key}